oobleck/middleman-listpages/README.md

 middleman-listpages is an extension for the [Middleman](http://middlemanapp.com) static site generator that adds the ability to list the child pages of a given page.

+Forked from [strathmeyer/middleman-listpages](https://github.com/strathmeyer/middleman-listpages).
+Goign to make this work in MM ~>3.1.4.

 # Install

 Add `middleman-listpages` to your `Gemfile`